Ex-Trump White House adviser Navarro heads to trial over contempt charges

 The committee ultimately issued the findings from its investigation in December 2022 without getting the chance to interview Navarro.

-Earlier this year, Special Counsel Jack Smith charged Trump criminally for trying to overturn his 2020 election defeat, which Trump falsely claims was the result of fraud.
+Earlier this year, Special Counsel Jack Smith charged Trump criminally for trying to overturn his 2020 election defeat after making false claims of fraud.

 Navarro has maintained that his refusal to testify or provide documents demanded by a congressional subpoena was sparked by Trump's invocation of executive privilege, a legal doctrine that shields certain White House communications from disclosure.